bcgov/WALLY/openshift/ocp4/README.md

 # Migrating from OCP3 to OCP4

-Note: These are the steps required to stand up WALLY from scratch on OCP4, but many of these steps are not OCP4 specific (e.g. they should have been documented for OCP3 too...).
+Note: These are the steps required to stand up WALLY on a new platform environment.
+The instructions are for an OpenShift multitenant platform with 4 namespaces:  `<project_id>-tools`, `<project_id>-dev`, `<project_id>-test` and `<project_id>-prod`.
+Supporting services like Jenkins as well as all the build resources and secrets for pulling from GitHub and container registries go in the Tools namespace.

 # Prerequisites for TOOLS/DEV/TEST/PROD namespaces

-Most resources that need to be created in the environments but are not stored in templates in the repo (such as secrets) can be retrieved from OCP3 using `oc get secret wally-at-github -o yaml`.
+Note for migrating: Most resources that need to be created in the environments but are not stored in templates in the repo (such as secrets) can be retrieved from OCP3 using `oc get secret wally-at-github -o yaml`.

 ## Create or import secrets/configmaps